 As fans of the NFL, we know what it is like to feel a burning ire for another person simply because his team of choice does not match our own.

-When a dyed-in-the-wool fan of one team encounters opposing teams' supporters, love for one's own overcomes common sense and produces emotions of extreme intensity.
+When a dyed-in-the-wool fan of one team encounters the opposing teams' supporters, love for his own overcomes common sense and produces emotions of extreme intensity.
 It's part of what makes this game so amazing and keeps us coming back year after year.

 I do realize, however, that without the teams that threaten to take away my happiness by defeating the Fins on the field of battle, there would be no Miami Dolphins; there would be no love.